 - Palliative care

-Our speech pathologists will work with you to achieve your health goals, assess your specific problem and devise a treatment plan that best suits your needs.
+Our speech pathologists will work with you, your family and your health team to achieve your health goals, assess your specific problem and devise a treatment plan that best suits your needs.

 Our Speech Pathologists can assess and treat a range of difficulties including: